 Healthy Babies Healthy Children

-nurse does not replace the care you get from a doctor or midwife.
+Our program will help you be healthy and ready for your baby.
+However, the public health nurse does not replace the care you get from a doctor or midwife.

 Child Under Six Weeks Old

-your hospital nurse or midwife will do a survey with your permission.
+After your baby is born, your hospital nurse or midwife will do a survey with your permission.
 The survey goes over:

-- Your pregnancy and birth
+Your pregnancy and birth

-- Type of help from your family
+Type of help from your family

-- Your basic parenting skills
+Your basic parenting skills

-health nurse will follow up with a phone call to you within 48 hours of
+You will be asked if the survey results can be sent to the Health Unit after you leave the hospital.
+If you say yes, a public health nurse will follow up with a phone call to you within 48 hours of coming home.

 Child Six Weeks to School Entry Age